is mentoring Right for me?

 Eight submissions of up to 10,000 words over a 12-15 month period.
 This can be flexible, though I would expect mentoring to conclude within eighteen months.
 A submission every six weeks tends to work well.
-I will provide detailed written comments along with notes and corrections on each submission.
-This includes a face-to-face tutorial lasting around 45 minutes -1 hour, where we meet up over coffee at a mutually convenient place to go through your work and discuss any difficulties you’re having, either with the work itself, or with time management, motivation etc. This is an opportunity for you to ask questions and clarify things, and an opportunity for us to discuss your work in depth – this is often where new ideas spring up apparently from nowhere, so face-to-face meeting is definitely the recommended option.
-If meeting in person is not possible, you may prefer to opt for telephone or Skype tutorials.
+I will provide detailed written comments for each submission, as well as a face-to-face tutorial lasting around 45 minutes -1 hour, either in person at a mutually convenient place, or online via Zoom.

 Four submissions of up to 7500 words over a 6 to 9-month period.

 Cost: £1136 for mini-mentoring package (includes four feedback sessions)

 Terms: £300 deposit on booking, balance due before second session.

 For mentoring enquiries, please send an email telling me a little about you and the book you’re working on, together with an outline or synopsis and a sample of your work (around 15 to 20 double spaced pages would be fine).
 This will enable me to decide whether I am able to work with you on this particular project.
 There is no charge for this initial reading.
 I’ll get back to you as quickly as possible, usually within 7 to 10 days, to let you know whether I’m able to take on the work, and to arrange the first submission.